2014-15 Undergraduate Academic Catalog

 The main objective of this course is to help students acquire a deeper understanding of how systems and technologies are strategically selected, designed, developed and implemented to address the innovative forces driving the transformation of today’s business organizations.
 The course looks at case studies and projects involving business processes including ERP systems.
 The course will cover systems and technology applications in different areas of business including marketing, finance, operations and logistics that future business managers need to be exposed to.
+Prerequisite: MGT 323 or permission by department.
 Prerequisite: MGT 323.
 Offered fall and spring.

 MGT 412 ADVANCED ORGANIZATIONAL BEHAVIOR (4 sh)

 This course addresses the impact of individual, group and organizational influences on human behavior within organizations.
 Building on the organizational behavior topics introduced in MGT 323, the focus of this course is on acquiring in-depth knowledge and developing interpersonal skills through the study and application of theories and concepts related to understanding and predicting human behavior in organizations.
 Topics addressed include: personality, perception, job design and goal-setting, appraisal, group dynamics, decision making, cooperation and conflict, organizational structure and culture, power and organizational politics, organizational learning, innovation and change management, and organizational development.
 Prerequisite: MGT 323 or permission by department.
 Offered fall and spring.

 MGT 421 HUMAN RESOURCE MANAGEMENT (4 sh)